Is Flandrensis a real country?

 Our motto is: “No humans, only nature”!

-What about Westarctica, the other Antarctic micronation?
+What about other Antarctic micronations?

 Are your Antarctic claims legal?

 From our view, yes.
 The Antarctic Treaty prevented any new claims on Antarctica by countries but the treaty didn’t mention claims by individual persons.
 So, the founder claimed the islands in his personal name and sent letters to the United Nations and to the nations who signed the Antarctic Treaty to inform them of his claim, thereafter he grants his islands to the Grand Duchy.
-The territorial claims of the Grand Duchy of Flandrensis are a statement to the international community: Antarctica is one of the only places on earth that is not continuously inhabited by human beings and we want to keep it that way!
+The territorial claims of the Grand Duchy of Flandrensis are an important symbolic statement to the international community: Antarctica is one of the only places on earth that is not continuously inhabited by human beings and we want to keep it that way!

 Your name and symbols have no references to the white continent.
 Why not the Grand Duchy of Siple Island with a penguin in the flag?